E-mail Address

 Environment

-Since we live and work in closed environments with recirculated air instead of fresh air, it would be wise to limit your toxin exposures.
 While you may not realize the amount of toxins that you come in contact with, they are everywhere in your daily living:

 • synthetic carpeting and pads